LISLE C. CARTER JR., 83

 His first wife, Emily Ellis Carter, died in 1989.

-Survivors include his wife of 18 years, Jane Livingston of Flint Hill; five children from his first marriage, Eric Carter of Atlanta, author and Yale University law professor Stephen L. Carter of Cheshire, Conn., Leslie Carter-Benjamin of Forestville, Lisa Carter of Newport News, Va., and John Carter of Atlanta; 13 grandchildren; and a great-grandson.
+Survivors include his wife of 18 years, Jane Livingston of Flint Hill; five children from his first marriage, Eric Carter and John Carter, both of Atlanta, author and Yale University law professor Stephen L. Carter of Cheshire, Conn., Leslie Carter-Benjamin of Forestville and Lisa Carter of Newport News, Va.; 13 grandchildren; and a great-grandson.